English original

 Usability

-Planners in London have found excellent geological preconditions for metro construction since the beginning of the tube's history.
-This enabled them to plan for the optimal network type, and they indeed chose a network consisting of a circle line crossed by several radial lines [5].
+A circle line crossed by several straight radial lines is considered to be the best possible type of metro networks, since it provides the best traffic connections within a city.
+Planners in London have found excellent geological preconditions for metro construction since the beginning of the tube's history, which enabled them to plan for the optimal network type, and they indeed chose a circle line crossed by several radial lines [5].

 Example of a circle-radial network: Moscow 2003.